phongisnoob/it-service-ticket-classification/README.md

 # IT Service Ticket Classification & Confidence-Based Routing

-An end-to-end NLP project for classifying IT service desk tickets into eight support categories and routing low-confidence cases to human review.
-The project compares a classical **TF-IDF + Logistic Regression** pipeline with a **PyTorch TextCNN**, then serves the selected production model through FastAPI.
+An NLP project that sorts IT service desk tickets into eight support categories.
+Instead of forcing a prediction on every ticket, the system flags ambiguous cases for manual review based on model confidence.

-The production model is intentionally the simpler one: Logistic Regression slightly outperformed TextCNN on the held-out test set while also delivering a better confidence-routing trade-off.

-## Why this project is useful

-- Automates routing across **8 IT support categories**.
+I started this project to compare a classical TF-IDF + Logistic Regression baseline against a PyTorch TextCNN.
+The Logistic Regression model ended up performing slightly better on the test set, so that's what runs in the FastAPI backend by default.

+## Overview

+Most classification tutorials just try to maximize accuracy.
+In a real helpdesk, you can't afford to auto-route ambiguous tickets.
+This project focuses on the practical trade-off between coverage (how many tickets we automate) and accuracy (how often the automated routing is correct).

+Key details:
-- Uses a **47,837-ticket** public dataset with a stratified 70/15/15 train-validation-test split.
+- Trained on a public dataset of **47,837 tickets**, stratified into a 70/15/15 split.
-- Compares a strong classical NLP baseline against a neural text classifier instead of assuming the more complex model is better.
-- Selects the confidence threshold on the **validation set**, keeping the test set for final evaluation.
+- The routing threshold is tuned strictly on the validation set, keeping the test set isolated.
-- Escalates uncertain tickets to human review rather than forcing every prediction.
-- Exposes inference through **FastAPI** with health checks, top-3 predictions, confidence, and a manual-review flag.
-- Includes automated API tests and saved evaluation reports/figures.
+- The API returns the top 3 categories, the confidence score, and a boolean flag indicating if the ticket needs manual review.

 ## Results